Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 For those of you still resistant to hookless rims because you want to be able to inflate your tires as high as you like without the worry of them blowing off, please understand a few things about the SES 4.5 wheels.

-ENVE SES 4.5 disc brake wheelsetFirst, with the 4.5’s 25mm inside width, you won’t want to inflate your tires past the maximum recommended pressure of 80psi even if you weigh the maximum recommended rider weight of 250lbs/113kg.
+ENVE SES 4.5 disc brake wheelsetFirst, with the 4.5’s 25mm inside width, you won’t want to inflate your tires past the maximum recommended pressure of 80psi, even if you weigh the maximum recommended rider weight of 250lbs/113kg.
 They’ll be increasingly uncomfortable and slower above the recommended pressures shown in ENVE’s chart.
 As you can see there, it shows only 67 psi as the starting tire pressure recommended for the heaviest riders.

 Second, ENVE has been making hookless rims and testing them with tubeless tires for years.
 For their 25mm inside width rims, they have established 80psi as the maximum recommended tire pressure and 90psi for their 21mm inside width hookless rims.
 Both of these pressure levels are higher than the ETRTO and ISO 5 bar, 72.5 psi standard for hookless rims of any width.

-And, ENVE only lists tires as compatible if they stay on their rims in their tests through 150% of the maximum recommended pressure.
+And ENVE only lists tires as compatible if they stay on their rims in their tests through 150% of the maximum recommended pressure.
 So I think there’s plenty of performance and comfort motivation to keep your tires well below the max pressure and a pretty good safety zone if you revert to your 20-year younger self in the presence of a tire pump on an off day.

-Fortunately, it’s the ENVE hub with alloy hub shells, a direct drive model they’ve been putting on most of their wheels for the last handful of years.
+Fortunately, it’s the ENVE hub with alloy hub shells, a direct drive model they’ve been putting on most of their wheels for the last few years.
 These are the same ones I’ve used with no issues (and performed no maintenance on) with the ENVE SES 5.6 and 3.4 AR wheelsets I bought to benchmark other brands of wheels with performance goals similar to those.

 You can order the 4.5 with either an HG, XDR, or N3W freehub body compatible with your Shimano/SRAM 11-speed, SRAM AXS 12-speed, or Campagnolo groupset.